Various guiding pathways one can pursue

 Being a Field Guide does not have to be one dimensional, in fact there are various pathways you can choose from your entry level FGASA Field Guiding qualification.
-Here is some more info on Field Guide NQF2 & Advanced Field guiding qualifications (previously known as FGASA level 1 and Level 2 – https://www.bushwise.co.za/blog/fgasa-level-1-level-2/
+Here is some more info on Field Guide NQF2 & Advanced Field guiding qualifications (previously known as FGASA level 1 and Level 2 – What is FGASA Level 1 and Level 2?

 This exciting field can lead you to follow your own passion depending on your interests and this could be trails guiding, marine guiding and even Birding.

 A Cultural Guide conducts guided experience based on local attractions of that specific area.
 They must be well-informed in terms of the local culture, traditions, the history and interesting information in a way that is entertaining and informative to visitors.
 To become a Culture Guide, one needs to acquire the FGASA (NQF4) Culture Guide qualification.